 Overall, calculating EOQ can help you make a better decision when it comes to storing and managing inventory.
 The truth is that many ecommerce business place orders based on a “gut feeling” of how much to order, instead of actually ordering how much product is needed.
 Calculating EOQ is a smart way to better quantify how much you need based on important cost variables.

 3 factors you’ll need to calculate EOQ

 The EOQ formula is made up of three variables: holding costs, demand, and order cost.
 We break down each variable below.

 1. Holding costs (H)

 Holding cost (also known as carrying costs) refers to the total cost of holding inventory.
 Minimising inventory costs is an important retail supply chain management strategy.
 How much do you spend on holding and storing inventory, per unit, per year?
 In order to properly calculate EOQ, you’ll first need to determine your holding cost.
 To do so, you can refer to the formula below:

 (Storage Costs + Employee Salaries + Opportunity Costs + Depreciation Costs) / Total Value of Annual Inventory

 2. Annual demand (D)

 How much demand do you get for a product each year?
-By looking into historical order data, you can determine how much product you sell year over year..
+By looking into historical order data, you can determine the likely number of units you sell each year.